 The University of Florida is one of the best schools for communications and media studies.
 UF students are known as ‘Gators’ and enjoy a vast 2,000-acre campus.
 The student body is 50,000-strong, with around a fifth of those living on-campus.
 They also compete in 36 national championship teams, with many activities taking place at one of the two nearby lakes.

 UF’s communications major in public relations will prepare you for entry-level roles.
-For example, graduates often find work as a technician producing small scale campaigns via social media.
+For example, graduates often find work as technicians producing small-scale campaigns via social media.
 Equally, some graduates find managerial roles that might include implementing new communications plans.

 Comprising 124 credits, this communications program is offered by the Department of Public Relations, which regularly features highly on rankings of the best public relations education programs across the nation.
 It is also one of the largest programs at UF in terms of student body and faculty numbers.